haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 ---
 I'm kind of a fan of numbers.
 You might even say I'm a bit of a numberPHILe.
 You groan, but it's true.
 Numbers exhibit such interesting properties when you put them together.

 Recently an ["astounding result"](http://www.youtube.com/watch?v=w-I6XTVZXww) from the [Numberphile](http://www.numberphile.com/) folks (see, I'm not the only one) on Youtube made its way around the internet.
 In this video, a couple of physicists "prove" that sum of all natural numbers results in `-1/12` (or -0.08333... for you fraction haters).
 That is, if you take `1 + 2 + 3 + ...` and keep adding the next number forever, the eventual sum is a negative fraction.
-What you talking about Willis?!
+Whatchoo talkin' 'bout, Willis?!

 This result defies intuition.
 But as we'll see, most results when dealing with infinities defy intuition.